DominiqueMakowski/popularipy/README.md

 A little Python package to access popularity metrics for your package.
 Feel free to contribute!

 - [x] Downloads history from Pypi
-- [x] Stars history from Github
+- [x] Stars history from GitHub
+- [x] Number of GitHub contributors
-- [ ] GitHub traffic history from Github (See https://github.com/seladb/github-traffic-stats)
+- [ ] GitHub traffic history from GitHub (See https://github.com/seladb/github-traffic-stats)

 ## Installation